nickchase/k0s/docs/examples/traefik-ingress.md

 # Installing Traefik Ingress Controller

-You can configure k0s with the [Traefik ingress controller](https://doc.traefik.io/traefik/providers/kubernetes-ingress/), a [MetalLB service loadbalancer](https://metallb.universe.tf/), and deploy the Traefik Dashboard using a service sample.
+You can configure k0s with the [Traefik ingress controller](https://doc.traefik.io/traefik/providers/kubernetes-ingress/), a [MetalLB service loadbalancer](https://metallb.universe.tf/), and deploy the Traefik Dashboard using a `Service` sample.
 To do this you leverage Helm's extensible bootstrapping functionality to add the correct extensions to the `k0s.yaml` file during cluster configuration.

 ## 1. Configure k0s.yaml